-Red Deer College received funding from the Social Sciences and Humanities Research Council of Canada to partner with CAIWA to conducting a research that aims to assess program and services used by immigrant women in Central Alberta.
+Red Deer College received funding from the Social Sciences and Humanities Research Council of Canada and in partnership with CAIWA conducted a research that aimed to assess programs and services used by immigrant women in Central Alberta.

 - Immigrant women will give voice to their strengths and the challenges they face in their quest for a better life in Central Alberta.

 - The assessment of the programs and services will adopt the format of participatory action research employing Photovoice to collect and share knowledge about their experiences.

 - Central Alberta community service providers and elected leaders will develop strategies to improve the programs and services so to benefit immigrant women.